mapninja/Earthsys144/week07/04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md

 - [ ] You finished the prefire labels using the prefire imagery
 - [ ] If you completed bonus cells, each additional cell beyond the required 4 includes both postfire and prefire labels
 - [ ] You exported both final layers to GeoJSON
-- [ ] You zipped the two GeoJSON files and uploaded them to Canvas
+- [ ] You uploaded the two unzipped GeoJSON files to Canvas

 ### Validation Notes